 Kitchen Chores List

-For a giant list of kitchen chores that can be done daily, weekly, and monthly check out this post: Kitchen Cleaning Checklist for Daily, Weekly, and Deep Cleaning – And you can even grab this super cute free printable kitchen cleaning checklist:
+For a giant list of kitchen chores that can be done daily, weekly, and monthly check out this post: Kitchen Cleaning Checklist – And you can even grab this super cute free printable kitchen cleaning checklist:

 And here are some kitchen cleaning jobs to add to your list of household chores: